-As we found out yesterday, it's also inside the new bezel-less phone from Honor, the Honor Magic 2.
+It's also inside the new bezel-less phone from Honor, the Honor Magic 2.

 There are eight cores in total, but their purpose is split between high intensity and standard use - two of them are based on a different design for super efficiency.
-Graphics are also handled by a new ARM-designed Mali-G76 processor that promises a 46 percent improvement over the previous generation.
+Graphics are also handled by a new ARM-designed Mali-G76 processor that promises a 46 per cent improvement over the previous generation.

 The platform also manufactured using the super-efficient 7nm process, which means that Huawei has been able to pack 6.9 billion transistors on a 1cm square.
 Huawei's deputy general manager of chipsets Benjamin Wang said that "[the move to] 7nm is the biggest engineering challenge we have ever met".
 We've also recently seen a 7nm chip from Apple, the A12 Bionic in the iPhone XS.

-There's also dual neural processors which, says Huawei, will enable much faster on-device image recognition as well as a fast 1.4Gbps 4G LTE modem.
+There are also dual neural processors which, says Huawei, will enable much faster on-device image recognition as well as a fast 1.4Gbps 4G LTE modem.
 No, there's no 5G here.